gamedevware/charon/docs/gamedata/generating_source_code.rst

    * - Raw Localized Texts
      - Drops the helpers that return the text for the current language, keeping accessors that hand back the whole set of translations.
+   * - Raw Composite Types
+     - Drops the parsed accessors for text properties carrying a vector, rectangle or tags editor.
+The property keeps its original name and string type instead of moving to a ``<Name>Raw`` companion.
    * - Disable 'String Pooling' Optimization
      - Stops reusing identical short strings while loading.
 Slightly faster, more memory.
    * - Disable JSON Serialization